Criminology and Law BA (Hons)Study level: Undergraduate

 Teaching and learning are delivered in a range of formats as follows:

-- Lectures are normally up to one-hour in duration and may be delivered online to facilitate recording so that you are able to access the live recording at any time.
+- Lectures are normally up to one-hour in duration and may be delivered online or face-to-face plenary-style.

 - Seminars involve smaller groups and include working with problems or holding discussions and debates about issues arising in the lectures.